From Born Not Knowing Better

 This is simliar to Wisdom Way N. 2 about honoring one own mother and father, who gave us flesh.
 A wife is considered part of a husband's flesh, especially in the Greco Roman culture.
 Paul is trying to tweak and evangelize this culture toward a more Jewish and more God centered and egalitarian person based sexuality.

-Paul's strategy is to say what Greco Roman man doesn't love his own flesh and think he's all that, and more.
+Paul's strategy is to say in effect 'what Greco Roman man doesn't love his own flesh and think he's all that, and more.'

 Verse 30 kicks up marriage a notch by way of Paul's Jewish esteem for marriage by saying that a united man and wife become one flesh, not just one physical flesh, but one spiritual flesh, as the Church and the risen Jesus are one flesh, one spiritual or risen flesh.
 You've heard me teach this a hundred times when we go to the table of the Lord at the end of each of "The Preaching Hour."
 Both the church united to the risen Jesus and wife united to husband are one "flesh," one important and spiritual and faithful thing.
 Like Jesus is in service of his body, the church, so the husband serves and loves his flesh, which includes His wife.